14 Apr 2012 1 Comment

 15 Mar 2012 1 Comment

 UPDATE: Cool.
 This post was nominated and made the shortlist for Most Influential Post of 2012 by edublog.
 I'm really honored!
-Vote for me, if you're so inclined, here.

 What if the earth moves and the sun is at rest?
 What if gravity is just a special case of space-time?
 Following both counter-intuitive premises revolutionized science and ushered in the modern world.
+Could a similar counter-intuitive thought experiment advance education from where I believe we are currently stuck?

 12 Mar 2012 2 Comments